dac514/sux0r/sux0r2/includes/symbionts/README.txt

 Additionally, most software released under GPLv2 allows you to use the terms of later versions of the GPL.

-This logic, evidently, can be extended to any GPL compatible licence.
-A list of compatible licences is located at:
+This logic, evidently, can be extended to any GPL compatible license.
+A list of compatible licenses is located at:

 http://www.gnu.org/philosophy/license-list.html